 Whether the family is low income, or facing a crisis, financial assistance is available in Knox County.
-Find how to get help with paying bills ranging from rent to utility, transportation for work, security deposits, or medical needs.
+Find how to get help with paying bills ranging from rent to utility, transportation for work, security deposits, a mortgage or medical needs.
 There are even charities and government funded organizations that offer free food, clothes, free gas cards and household supplies to struggling families.
 Find financial help near you in Koxville TN and Knox County below.

 Community action programs that give financial help with bills, expenses, and more

 Learn about various social services and non-profit agencies below, including the Knoxville Knox Community Action Committee, which is a non profit public agency that has its primary goal is helping to serve the citizens of both Knox County and Knoxville Tennessee.
 They focus on aiding low to moderate income families, seniors, the unemployed and as well as underemployed, handicapped and others persons with disabilities.
 There is financial help, grants, and support for other individuals that may have special needs or facing hardships.

 To meet their goal of helping these individuals they offer local residents a variety of programs and services.
 Just a sampling of what is available include the following:

 - Affordable prescription drugs for seniors -They provide resources for ways to save on and reduce prescription drug bills through discounted as well as free medicine programs.
 There is Medicare, both state and federal programs, and plans that pharmaceutical companies may offer.
 Find other ways to save on prescriptions.

 - Free eye exams, glasses, dentures, and hearing aids - Grants and loans for people who can’t afford these items.